cositools/cosipy/docs/tutorials/index.rst

 Tutorials
 =========

 This is a series of tutorials explaining step by step the various components of the `cosipy` library and how to use it.
 Although they are rendered as a webpage here, these are interactive Python notebooks (ipynb) that you can execute and modify, distributed as part of the cosipy repository.
+You can download them using the links below, or by cloning the whole repository running :code:`git clone git@github.com:cositools/cosipy.git`.

 If you are interested instead of the description of each class and method, please see our `API <../api/index.html>`_ section.